 MEDICAL LABORATORY SCIENCES COURSES

-MLS 100 Human Structure and Function F&S 4 credits
+MLS 100-Human Structure and Function (F&S, 4 credits)

 Includes lecture and laboratory.
 Designed for students enrolled in the Medical Laboratory Technician and Phlebotomy Technician programs.
-Does not fulfill the requirements for nursing, surgical technician, massage therapy.
+Does not fulfill the requirements for nursing, surgical technician, paramedic.
 Not GERTA approved.
 Fundamental concepts of the structure and function of the cells, tissues, organs and organ systems of the human body.
 Special emphasis is placed on those systems most closely related to diagnostic procedures performed in the clinical laboratory, including the following: skeletal, muscular, nervous, cardiovascular, lymphatic, immune, endocrine, digestive, respiratory and renal.
 Open to all students.

-Phlebotomy is the "art of drawing blood."
+Phlebotomy is the ""art of drawing blood.""
 The course consists of a knowledge component to include: anatomy of hand, arm, foot and blood vessels; blood composition, specimen types, and coagulation factors.
 The motor skills component will include instruction in manual phlebotomy techniques, and drawing and handling specimens.
 The attitude component discusses the public relations aspect of the job and job applications.
 Open to all students.